joshnesbitt/joshnesbitt/src/content/thought/non-performative-allyship.md

 ## Data Guides You

 If you want allyship to be taken seriously, tie it to business metrics.
 Retention, innovation, market relevance — these all improve when teams are diverse and feel psychologically safe.
-If you’re in a C-level role, ask yourself: are we losing talented people because they don’t feel heard?
+Ask yourself: are we losing talented people because they don’t feel heard?
 Are we missing markets because our product teams aren’t representative?
-Allyship isn’t about charity — it’s about long-term competitiveness.
+When we create more diverse teams, we stand a better chance of making products that meet the needs of diverse markets.

-Here are some things you right now if you're wondering what more you can do:
+Here are some things you can do right now if you're wondering what more you can do:

 1. Mentor and Sponsor Thoughtfully: Private mentorship is valuable, but public sponsorship — amplifying voices in meetings, giving credit, and creating visibility — changes culture.
 1. Audit and Adjust: Review hiring, promotion, and team dynamics for bias.
 Start with the basics: blind hiring, inclusive language, balanced interview panels.